Cost of living in Canada: Your guide

 First up, some handy at-a-glance facts to know about Canada if you’re considering moving there:

-To illustrate, here are some average prices:
+To illustrate, here are some average prices5:

-Citizens and permanent residents in Canada have access to the country’s excellent universal healthcare system through public health insurance.
+Citizens and permanent residents in Canada have access to the country’s excellent universal healthcare system through public health insurance7.
 If eligible, you’ll need to register for a health insurance card and show it every time you access healthcare services.

 Many of the major banks even offer dedicated accounts just for newcomers, with low or no fees, or other special offers.
 For example, Royal Bank of Canada (RBC), TD Bank and Bank of Montreal (BMO).

-The most popular destinations for newcomers to Canada are its big cities of Vancouver, Toronto and Montreal.
-But there are plenty of other options, and you could find it more affordable to head out of the city to places like New Brunswick or Newfoundland.
+The most popular destinations for newcomers to Canada are big cities like Vancouver, Toronto and Montreal.
 The Quebec province and Ottawa in Ontario are also popular with expats.

-To find a place to rent, consider taking a look at the listings on rentals.ca, Rent Canadaor a site or rentals agent specialising in the local area you’re looking at.
+To find a place to rent, consider taking a look at the listings on rentals.ca, Rent Canada or a site or rentals agent specialising in the local area you’re looking at.

-You don’t have to be a permanent resident or Canadian citizen to buy a property, nor do you need a visa⁷.
 A good place to start if you’re considering buying your own home in Canada is the realtor.ca website.

-Once you have your SIN, it’s time to start job-hunting.
 The Canadian Government website has lots of tips to help you find a suitable role, but here are a few places to start your search:

 You can also access newcomer services in your local province, including advice and resources to help you find a job.
+Checking out the current in demand jobs in Canada might be of great use as well.

 The first and most important thing you’ll need to move to Canada is a visa.
 Let’s take a look at a few options that could suit your circumstances.

-But you’ll need to meet certain requirements, such as having health insurance and enough money to support yourself during your stay.
-You’ll also need to be lucky, as your application will be entered into a pool of eligible candidates and successful applications are selected at random.
+You’ll need to meet certain requirements, such as having health insurance and enough money to support yourself during your stay.
+Also, your Canadian work permit can’t be valid longer than your passport.

 There are lots of requirements to meet, including having a qualifying business, letters of support and having enough money to settle in Canada.
-There’s also a fee of around $2,075 CAD to pay and the process can take up to 16 months.
+There’s also a fee of around $2,140 CAD to pay and the process can take up to 37 months.

 But if your application is successful, you and your family will have the legal right to settle in Canada and get a brand new business off the ground.

 If none of the visa options above are suitable for you, the best option is to apply for permanent residency.
-There are many immigration programmes to choose from, including Express Entry as a skilled worker.
+There are many immigration programmes to choose from, including Express Entry as a skilled worker20.

-You’ll need to meet tough criteria for skills, experience and education, as well as language proficiency, criminal records, proof of funds and medical exams.
 All applicants are required to submit lots of supporting documents, and are scored using a points-based system.
-Your application will be entered into a pool, then ranked on your score - this determines who is granted permanent residency¹⁰.
+Your application will be entered into a pool, then ranked on your score - this determines who is granted permanent residency.

 If you’re approaching retirement age, you may well have an eye on Canada as a potential retirement destination.
 It’s easy to see why, as Canada offers great healthcare facilities and a high standard of living.